auth0/auth0-PHP/UPGRADE.md

 $auth0 = new Auth0($configuration);
 ```

-Developers can opt to pass an array to the base Auth0 SDK class, and a SdkConfiguration will be built:
+You can opt to pass an array to the base Auth0 SDK class, and a SdkConfiguration will be automatically built for you behind the scenes.
+Key names must match the same camelCase format of the constructor arguments for SdkConfiguration.

 ```php
 use Auth0\SDK\Auth0;